Rhythmic gymnastics: Body difficulties

 In addition, gymnasts may perform full body waves, which are a wave of movement through the whole body from the head through the feet or vice versa.
-Individuals may also perform up to four dynamic elements with rotation, which are commonly known as risks.
+Individuals may perform up to four dynamic elements with rotation, which are commonly known as risks.
 During a risk, the gymnast throws the apparatus high into the air and rotates at least twice underneath it, using either a series of turning leaps or a combination of rolls, turns on the feet, or pre-acrobatic elements such as cartwheels or walkovers, before catching the apparatus.
 Groups may elect to perform a single risk.